alshuriga/the-blog/README.md

-# mini-blog
+# the-blog
-miniblog is the asp.net core practice project.
+the is the asp.net core practice project.